Learning authoring

 Tips

 - Start with shorter courses.
-A 10-minute focused course finishes; a 90-minute monster doesn't.
+A focused 10-minute lesson completes; a 90-minute monster doesn't.